Road Trip Tips: Traveling with a Baby

 Good Music is Needed: Radio can get spotty.
 Music may be needed to soothe baby – or soothe you!
 Upbeat, happy, make-you-smile music is your best option!

 Pack Well: This goes back to starting with a cleaned out car.
-Try to keep the interior of the car as clear as possible so you have room to sit by baby, change a diaper without moving things, and keep the car free of possible accident debris.
+Try to keep the interior of the car as clean as possible so you have room to sit by baby, change a diaper without moving things, and keep the car free of possible accident debris.
 Utilize your trunk space the best way you can.
 I completely understand that “stuff” is unavoidable as a mom.
-My three little ones travel with pillows, blankets, and toys.
-There are some moments that you have to choose sanity and pray for good drivers on the road.

-Bring the Favorites: Don’t leave behind baby’s lovey, favorite binky, or other item that he loves.
-(This has never been a problem for me because my children attach themselves to my boobs no matter how hard I try for a lovey.
-Every.Single.One.Of.Them.)
+Bring the Favorites: Don’t leave behind your baby’s lovey, favorite binky, or other items that he loves.

 Snacks: Bring food with you.
 Pack a small cooler with healthy(ish) snacks that will keep you awake and prevent you from stopping when it’s not needed.
 Keep a trash bag handy for easy disposal.